khast3x/Offensive-Dockerfiles/README.md

 	* Transparent Tor overlay proxy
 	* Example given in ``docker-compose`` format with attached minimal Tor SOCKS proxy
 	* Can also be deployed using docker ``bridge networking`` for complete transparent proxy of services
 * Using mission specific domain names for implant reverse callbacks
+* Datacenter-grade internet connection bandwidth

 #### Working:
 * tulpar